Customize your performance data

 You can save and name your column sets for use when you return to the same tab later.
 Just add a name when you save your settings and the column set will always appear in the "Modify columns" drop-down menu when you return to that reporting tab.

 To make analyzing performance for these campaigns simpler and faster, you can now use pre-defined column sets.
 These recommended campaign type column sets include columns selected frequently by advertisers.
-You can access these through the customize columns menu.
+You can access these through the modify columns menu.

 To use a pre-defined column set for your statistics table view: